 Change management lessons can appear from a wide variety of sources.

 As a diehard New York Yankee fan, I must admit to not being all that excited about the movie Moneyball with Brad Pitt when it came out.
-The story is about the exploits of Billy Beane as General Manager of The Oakland A’s when he literally transformed his approach to running a baseball team.
-When it got nominated for an Academy Award I thought maybe I should see it one day, but didn’t rush out to but it.
+The story is about the exploits of Billy Beane as General Manager of The Oakland A’s when he transformed his approach to running a baseball team.
+When it got nominated for an Academy Award, I thought I should see it one day but didn’t rush out to buy it.
 I finally saw it last week and was blown away.
-I guess at this point I should pretty much trust anything Aaron Sorkin is involved with.
-Not only is the movie well written, directed, and acted, it also has many important change management lessons that are applicable to my work with business leaders.
-It was almost as if they had a leadership expert on the writing team.
+I guess at this point I should trust anything Aaron Sorkin is involved with.
+Not only is the movie professionally written, directed, and acted, but it also has many important change management lessons that are applicable to my work with business leaders.
+It was as if they had a leadership expert on the writing team.
 I’d like to highlight the following takeaways:

 - Never get complacent about leadership, especially when you have had some success.
 It is your job to push the organization to make it stronger;

 - Always be on the lookout for talent and don’t get too hung up on a person’s status or experience when screening possibilities;

 - Don’t let your ego get in the way of listening to what others have to say about the state of your organization/industry – be open to constructive non-conventional thinking;